 In this work, we address this gap and create a first-of-its-kind dataset, C3 (for \emph{Cross-View Cross-Modality Correspondence}), of correspondences between floor plans and photos.
 To address the complexity of manually annotating correspondences, we propose a novel pipeline that uses SfM point clouds manually aligned to floor plans to infer individual point correspondences.

 We use our dataset to evaluate state-of-the-art correspondence techniques ranging from DUSt3R to self-supervised features like DINO as well as methods trained explicitly for correspondence~\citep{tang2023emergent, sun2021loftr, edstedt2024roma, mast3r_arxiv24, sarlin20superglue}.
 We find that existing models struggle to draw these correspondences, with most methods yielding errors that are more than 10\% of the image size.
-This suggests that in spite of large advances in reconstruction, current state-of-the-art is not sufficient for solving the problem of cross-view, cross-modal correspondences.
+This suggests that in spite of large advances in reconstruction, current state-of-the-art is not sufficient for solving the problem of cross-view, cross-modality correspondences.

-We improve the state-of-the-art via a method we call cross-view, cross modality correspondence by pointmap prediction (C3Po) where we fine-tune DUSt3R on our dataset, yielding a 34\% reduction in error.
+We improve the state-of-the-art via a method we call cross-view, cross-modality correspondence by pointmap prediction (C3Po) where we fine-tune DUSt3R on our dataset, yielding a 34\% reduction in error.
 Yet, we find that errors are much higher than classical correspondence problems.
 We analyze the remaining errors and find multiple challenges that are particular to this cross-view, cross-modal problem: often, ground-level photos do not provide enough context of the overall scene, and this problem is exacerbated when symmetries in the structure make the problem ambiguous.
 Handling this ambiguity is an open problem deserving of future research.

-In sum, our contributions are: \begin{enumerate} \item We present a dataset consisting of floor plan-photo pairs collected from the Internet, along with pixel correspondences for each pair and the camera pose for each photo. \item We demonstrate that state-of-the-art correspondence techniques fail to draw accurate correspondences between images and floor plans. \item We adapt DUSt3R's pointmap prediction to estimate correspondences, outperforming the best baseline by 34\%. \item We identify systematic sources of error due to the natural ambiguity in data for future work to explore. \end{enumerate}
+In sum, our contributions are: \begin{enumerate} \item We present a dataset consisting of floor plan-photo pairs collected from the Internet, along with pixel correspondences for each pair and the camera pose for each photo. \item We demonstrate that state-of-the-art correspondence techniques fail to draw accurate correspondences between images and floor plans. \item We adapt DUSt3R's pointmap prediction to estimate correspondences, outperforming the best baseline by 34\%. \item We show camera pose estimation as a downstream application of our predicted correspondences and evaluate its performance with recall metrics. \item We identify systematic sources of error due to the natural ambiguity in data for future work to explore. \end{enumerate}